cipherstash/sqltk/README.md

 - A serialized blob of metadata about `sqlparser` AST nodes
 - Analyzes the `sqlparser` AST in order to determine an AST traversal order for single-pass semantic analysis workloads.
-- Generates the `AstNode` trait implementation for all AST node types
+- Generates the `Visitable` trait implementation for all AST node types

 Depends on `sqltk_meta` for serialization/derialization of data.
 Depends on `sqltk_syn_helpers` for manipulating `syn` types.